oyvinddd/twitch-ios-sdk/README.md

     override func viewDidAppear(_ animated: Bool) {
         super.viewDidAppear(animated)
-        // This presents a web view where the user can login to his/her Twitch account
+        // This presents a web view where the user can login to his/her Twitch account.
+        // After a successful login, the access token is stored automatically by the SDK
-        // The SDK will get notified of a successful login in the delegate method didFetchOAuthToken present(TWAuthViewController(delegate: self), animated: true, completion: nil)
+        // and you can proceed to calling the Twitch API. present(TWAuthViewController(delegate: self), animated: true, completion: nil)
     }
 }

+// If you want a callback when the access token has been successfully retrieved,
-// The following implementation is optional, since the token is stored automatically by the SDK extension VideoViewController: TWOAuthDelegate {
+// you can implement the (optional) TWOAuthDelegate method below. extension MyViewController: TWOAuthDelegate {

     func didFetchToken(_ accessToken: String) {
         print("Got an OAuth 2.0 token: \(accessToken)")
     }
 }
 ```

-#### 2.2 OIDC Token (implicit flow)
-TODO: ...

 ### 3. Calling the API
 The example below fetches all the top games (by number of current viewers) on Twitch.